-Thomas Triplet was christened on 6th April 1602, at St Nicholas Cole Abbey, London (near St Paul's Cathedral), the son of Robert Triplet, Master of the Stationers Company of London, and Margery (Cartwright).
+Thomas Triplet (or Triplett) was buried in the south transept of Westminster Abbey.
+He had been christened on 6th April 1602, at St Nicholas Cole Abbey, London (near St Paul's Cathedral), the son of Robert Triplet, Master of the Stationers Company of London, and Margery (Cartwright).
 Thomas was educated at St Paul's School London and Christ Church College, Oxford where he graduated M.A. in 1625.
 In the 1630s he was rector of various parishes in County Durham in the north of England, including Washington (where George Washington's ancestors originated).
 He was appointed to a canonry at York in 1641, another at Salisbury in 1645, and yet another at Durham in 1648 or 1649.
 His career was interrupted by the English Civil War and the Commonwealth period when cathedrals and canonries were abolished.
 He had to earn his living as a schoolmaster, first in Dublin and then in Hayes in Middlesex.
 When King Charles II was restored to the throne in 1660 cathedrals were re-established and in 1662 Triplet was made a Canon at Westminster Abbey.
-By his death in 1670 he was Sub-Dean and was buried in the south transept of the Abbey.
+By his death in 1670 he was Sub-Dean.

 At the top of the monument is a carving (uncoloured) of his coat of arms (a hind courant, pierced through the neck with an arrow, a chief indented).

 Thomas does not appear to have been married.
 Most of his estate at his death was left to his sister Katherine, wife of Stephen Warne, and her three children Thomas, Eliza (who married John Heywood) and Sarah (who married Thomas Robinson), then living in Ireland.